 These tools include but are not limited to:

-The Consequences of a Burglary Charge
+What Are the Consequences of a Burglary Charge?

 Burglary is a serious crime to be accused of committing in Iowa.
 Being convicted can cost you your job, ruin relationships, limit your job opportunities, and deflate your financial resources.
 Even though this crime is very serious, a person is still eligible for a deferred judgment for certain burglary offenses.
 This means a person can have the burglary dismissed from their record and they can legally say they were never convicted of the crime.
 This is beneficial when it comes to filling out job applications.